AxisCommunications/locomote-video-player/README.md

 > Sets configuration values of the player. `config` is a JavaScript object that can have the following optional values:

 > - `buffer` - The number of seconds that should be buffered.
 The default value is `3`.
+> - `connectionTimeout` - The number of seconds before a broken connection times out and is closed.
+The default value is `10`.
 > - `scaleUp` - Specifies if the video can be scaled up or not.
 The default value is `false`.
 > - `allowFullscreen` - Specifices if fullscreen mode is allowed or not.
 The default value is `true`.
 > - `debugLogger` - Specifices if debug messages should be shown in the Flash console or not.
 The default value is `false`.